Topologically protected Grover's oracle for the partition problem: Number Partitioning Problem

 We can interpret the linear form $H_I$ as a simple Ising Hamiltonian of $n$ quantum spins-1/2.
 So, the goal of NPP1 is to find the eigenstate with the minimal nonnegative eigenvalue of $H_I$, and the goal of NPP2 is to find an eigenstate of $H_I$ that corresponds to zero eigenvalue.

-Note that for NPP1, the $H_I$-energy of the searched state is not {\it a priory} known.
-This is why the strategy in \cite{PRXQ-PP} cannot be applied to NPP1 directly.
+Note that for NPP1, the $H_I$-energy of the searched state is not {\it a priori} known.
+This is why the strategy in Ref.~\cite{PRXQ-PP} cannot be applied to NPP1 directly.
 Also NPP2 is a special case of NPP1.
 However, we will treat NPP2 separately because the knowledge of the energy of the searched state can be used for a simpler strategy.
+The following facts have been established about NPP previously.